How can we help you?

 option dest 'vpnfirewall'

-9. Now you need to configure the DNS servers.
-The simplest approach is to use NordVPN DNS for the WAN interface of the router.
+6. Now you need to configure the DNS servers.
+The most straightforward approach is to use NordVPN DNS for the router's WAN interface.
 To add NordVPN DNS, run the following commands:

 uci set network.wan.peerdns='0'